 ⚠️ Watch for these signals:

-- Your labor costs stay high even when revenue drops
+- Your labor costs stay high even during revenue drops

 - You can't quickly respond to quiet periods